Qu-Bit-Electronix/Aurora-SDK/README.md

 If you're using VS Code, you can build all examples by running the build task by clicking: `Terminal->Run Build Task...`.
 The shortcut for this is `CTRL+SHIFT+B` on Windows, or `CMD+SHIFT+B` on Mac OS.

-Alternatively, using the same task menu as above, you can build individual examples, for example, the task, `Build Example - Blink` will build the Blink example.
+Alternatively, using the same task menu as above, you can build individual examples.
+For example, the task, `Build Example - Blink` will build the Blink example.

 This is the equivalent of running the following command in a terminal from the specific Example's folder: